bhavin04890/rhdp-pxe/docs/source/cli-based-labs/app-io-control-cli.rst

 ===================================
-No More Noisy Neighbors using Portworx Application IO Control
+No More Noisy Neighbors on OpenShift using Portworx Application IO Control
 ===================================

 Using Application IO Control